AndrewTSKY/Bastion-Security/README.md

 <img width="820" height="780" alt="basin2d" src="https://github.com/user-attachments/assets/55500e7b-c5cd-4b53-90b5-38c56b3c4604" />

-A visualation of the basin where both a regularized and unregularized finetune land in the same basin
+A visualization of the basin where both a regularized and unregularized finetune land in the same basin

 ### 3. Reasoning-to-verdict coupling is weak, and regime-dependent